 Restoring Gmail Using Backup Codes

-When you have your new iPhone or Android, the first thing you’ll need to do is install Google Authenticator onto your new phone, which can be downloaded from App Store or Google Play.
+When you have your new Android phone or iPhone, you’ll need to download Google Authenticator onto your new phone, which can be found in the App Store or Google Play.

 Once you have downloaded and installed Google Authenticator, launch Gmail.